hashicorp/terraform-provider-aws/website/docs/r/route53_resolver_config.html.markdown

 ## Argument Reference

-The following argument is supported:
+This resource supports the following arguments:

 * `resource_id` - (Required) The ID of the VPC that the configuration is for.
 * `autodefined_reverse_flag` - (Required) Indicates whether or not the Resolver will create autodefined rules for reverse DNS lookups.
 Valid values: `ENABLE`, `DISABLE`.